top of page

 Applying for 820 Partner Visa on a Bridging Visa or without a Visa: Understanding Schedule 3

+This article is also available in Spanish .
 Are you currently holding a bridging visa or even living in Australia unlawfully?
-Are you considering applying for the 820 Partner Visa but unsure about the complexities of Schedule 3?
+Are you considering applying for the subclass 820 Partner Visa but unsure about the complexities of Schedule 3?
 Don't worry, we've got you covered.
 In this blog post, we'll delve into the details of Schedule 3 and guide you through the process of applying for the 820 Partner Visa under these circumstances.
 What is Schedule 3?
-Schedule 3 of the Migration Regulations 1994 outlines the requirements for ce
+Schedule 3 of the Migrat

 mandevillemigratio